chickensoft-games/GodotEnv/README.md

 godotenv godot env target
 ```

-### Getting and Setting the GODOT System Environment Variable
+### Getting and Setting the GODOT Environment Variable

-You can use GodotEnv to set the `GODOT` system environment variable to the symlink that always points to the active version of Godot.
+You can use GodotEnv to set the `GODOT` user environment variable to the symlink that always points to the active version of Godot.

 ```sh
 # Set the GODOT environment variable to the symlink that GodotEnv maintains.